vitabaks/docs/docs/management/upgrades.md

     - Wait for the schema compatibility check to complete
   - Checking the result of the schema compatibility
     - Note: Checking for errors in `/tmp/pg_schema_compatibility_check.log`
-    - Stop, if the scheme is not compatible (there are errors)
+    - Stop, if the schema is not compatible (there are errors)
-  - Print result of checking the compatibility of the scheme
+  - Print result of checking the compatibility of the schema
   - Stop new PostgreSQL to re-initdb
   - Drop new PostgreSQL to re-initdb (perform pg_dropcluster for Debian based)
   - Reinitialize the database after checking schema compatibility